 - Over the counter medication; Tylenol (acetomenophin) , Advil (ibuprofen), antacid, anti-diarrheal medication, band-aids, Benadryl or another allergy medication.

 - Prescription medication in ORIGINAL containers – this is especially important if flying.
 Also make sure to include contacts, lense solution and extra glasses/contacts for the trip.
+Check out these suggestions for a travel emergency kit.

 - A small duffle bag that can be used for small trips or to bring home items you may not have room for in your luggage.